 - Fill in a quick 3-minute questionnaire – this covers relevant aspects of your health, like medications you might be taking

-- Wait for our doctor to assess your answers – based on your answers, they’ll check whether you can be prescribed Indapamide
+- Wait for our doctor to assess your answers – based on your answers, they’ll check whether you can be prescribed indapamide

-- Wait for your Indapamide to be delivered straight to you, or collect from a local post office if you prefer
+- Wait for your indapamide to be delivered straight to you, or collect from a local post office if you prefer

 Starting treatment – in the same way, it’s easy to start the process with your doctor.
 You should have a talk with them first about your needs and any personal health aspects they should know about.
-Together you can then make a safe and effective decision on whether you can be prescribed Indapamide.
+Together you can then make a safe and effective decision on whether you can be prescribed indapamide.
 From here, once you’ve been taking the medication for at least 3 months, you can place your next order on our site.

 Take it as instructed – when your doctor prescribes the medication for you, they will explain how to take it safely and effectively.
 It also helps to read the patient information leaflet that comes with it.
-If you have any questions, you shouldn’t hesitate to talk to you doctor.
-Instructions on how to take Indapamide are listed in the 'how to take Indapamide' section on the right.
+If you have any questions, you shouldn’t hesitate to talk to your doctor.
+Instructions on how to take Indapamide are listed in the 'how to take indapamide section on the right.